Pay Yourself First: How to “Stack the Deck” and Increase Your Savings

 Step 3.
 Automate!
 Automate!
 Automate!

-Now that you’ve figured out how much money you can pay yourself and how you want to spend it, you need to decide where it should go.
+Now that you’ve figured out how much money you can pay yourself and how you want to spend it, you need to decide how to manage your money.
 Depending on how you intend to use it, you may have different accounts you want it to go to.
 That’s totally fine.

 The important part is to get the money out of your primary checking account and into the other account(s) of your choice (e.g., savings account, retirement account, investment account).